davidlougheed/strkit/docs/output_formats.md

 * `VT`: Variant record type (`str` or `snv`)
 * `MOTIF`: Motif sequence
 * `REFMC`: Motif copy number in the reference genome
+* `ANCH`: 5' anchor size, i.e., size of the prefix of the reference sequence replaced by any of the alts